realprot0n/py-Ether/README.md

 * Prints n to the console, without a new line.
 * n = A value of any type.
 ### Printvl(n, x)
-* Prints n to the console, with x as the value at the end.
+* Prints n to the console, with x as the ending.
 * n & x = Values of any type
 ### Input(x)
 * Asks the user for an input, then returns that input.